 Finally, Glassdoor is a job searching site that also features reviews of each company written by its employees.
 The reviews discuss the competence of upper management, the potential for advancement, and average salaries for specific positions.
 Using these online resources can ensure you not only submit a high volume of applications in a short period of time, but that you also pick reputable companies that have decent benefits, reasonable salaries, and competent management.

 Pursuing an internship or temp job is a great way to gain experience in your chosen field while padding your resume.
 This step is most easily accomplished while pursuing your education, as many colleges that offer accounting programs also have resources you can take advantage of to pursue these opportunities.
 Job boards and job fairs can often be found on campus; to find more information on when are where these will occur on your campus, you can usually find out from your professors or school administration.
 Many of these resources are even available to non-students, so visiting your local university is recommended even for those who have finished school.

 Nowadays, internships are one of the best methods to obtain a full-time offer from a company.
 Many college programs in business, finance, or accounting will have internship programs, and may go so far as to require that students pursue an internship in their chosen field as credit towards their degrees.
-If you’re interested in working for one of the Big 4 accounting firms and earning one of their coveted salaries, chances are your school or one close to you has relationships built with them.
+If you’re interested in working for one of the Big 4 accounting firms, chances are your school or one close to you has relationships built with them.
 Recruiting for these larger accounting firms usually starts in junior year of your undergrad, as interns take positions in the summer afterward.

 When interning at a company, your two main goals should be to acquire references and knowledge.
 Asking a lot of questions is a sign of initiative, and can ingratiate yourself to professionals that may offer you work further down the line.
 Sometimes, these internships can turn into a full-time job offer, but even if they don’t, you can consider it a success if you’ve learned a great deal and made some new connections.